YingLiu4203/LearningKivy/Ch02 Hello World/The Hello World Application.md

 There is no magic happened in the above Kv file example.
 Here is what happened to the Kv file:

+* When Kivy starts, it creates a `HelloWorldApp` instance and tries to call its `build` method to create a user interface.
+If there is no such method, it loads a matching kv file in the same directory as the application file.
+Matching means the name of the kv file is the lowercase name of the App class, without the `App` postfix.
-* Kivy first loads and parses the Kv file, creates a `Label` object with its `text` property set to "Hello World"
+* From the matching kv file, it creates a `Label` object with its `text` property set to "Hello World".
+It display this label as the user interface.
-* From the file name, Kivy is able to link the newly-created `Label` object to `HelloWorld` app class.
-This object is used as the return value of its `build` method.

 ## Exercises
 Please define a `HelloKivyApp` class to display a message "Hello KIvy".